What Does Oregon Law Say About Gender-Affirming Treatment and Care?

 Can a person from another state ask an Oregon state court to issue a subpoena to serve an out-of-state subpoena related to gender-affirming treatment?

-No, under the shield law, a person cannot request that a clerk of an Oregon state court issue a subpoena for service upon a person to whom a foreign subpoena is directed if the foreign subpoena relates to gender-affirming treatment that is permitted under Oregon law, unless the person requesting the subpoena provides a written declaration that the foreign subpoena relates to:
+No, under the shield law, a person cannot request that a clerk of an Oregon state court issue a subpoena for service upon a person to whom an out-of-state subpoena is directed if the out-of-state subpoena relates to gender-affirming treatment that is permitted under Oregon law, unless the person requesting the subpoena provides a written declaration that the out-of-state subpoena relates to:

 Reference: ORS 24.500 ».

-Can someone use the civil law of another state against someone who received, provided or assisted in gender-affirming treatment in Oregon?
+Can a person in Oregon use the civil law of another state against someone who received, provided or assisted in gender-affirming treatment in Oregon?

 Reference: ORS 15.430 ».